allproxy/allproxy/README.md

 <h1 align="center" style="border-bottom: none;">AllProxy: MITM HTTP Debugging Tool</h1>

-AllProxy is a free HTTP debugging proxy that enables a developer to view and modify all of the HTTP and HTTPS (SSL) traffic between their machine and the Internet.
+AllProxy is a free HTTP debugging proxy that has a web GUI to view and modify all of the HTTP and HTTPS (SSL) traffic between their machine and the Internet.
 It is an open-source alternative to the popular Charles and Fiddler developer tools.

 **Setup:**
 1. Install and start: **npm install -g allproxy && allproxy-ca && allproxy**